Get

 These two breeds are similar in more ways than they are different, and either cat is sure to be an affectionate, outgoing, playful, and loyal family companion.
 They both have a uniquely beautiful appearance, with their wavy and short coats, crinkled whiskers, and large, low-set ears.
 Both cats are also easy to look after, with low grooming requirements.

-That said, Cornish Rexes are slightly more playful and energetic and a bit smaller in size and have a slightly longer lifespan.
-They also have fewer hereditary diseases to be concerned with, although both breeds are known to be healthy overall.
+However, Cornish Rexes are slightly more energetic, a bit smaller, and have a slightly longer lifespan.
+They also have fewer hereditary diseases to be concerned with, but both breeds are known to be healthy overall.

 You might be interested in: